 Find fabric that will survive the elements.

 The fabric of the umbrella needs to be durable enough to tolerate sun, rain, wind, and cold.
 One particularly popular fabric is Sunbrella, which is used by many manufacturers.
 This durable acrylic fabric comes in a huge range of colors and patterns and stands up to just about any weather condition without fading.
 Polyester, canvas, unbranded acrylic, and Olefin are also sturdy fabrics that perform well outdoors.

 There are two other features to weigh when choosing a top-notch patio umbrella.

 - The lift mechanism is what opens and closes your umbrella.
-The three common options are push-up, which requires you to use your own strength to lift and secure the canopy and is only suited to small umbrellas; pulley, which uses a wheel and rope mechanism to lift the umbrella into place; and crank, which has a small handle that cranks the umbrella canopy open and shut—the best option for large patio umbrellas.
+The three common options are push-up, which requires you to use your own strength to lift and secure the canopy; pulley, which uses a wheel and rope mechanism to lift the umbrella into place; and crank, which has a small handle that cranks the umbrella canopy open and shut—the best option for large patio umbrellas.

 - The tilting mechanism on umbrellas usually takes one of three forms: a button you push to release the umbrella so you can tilt it to the desired angle, a crank that tilts the umbrella, or a rotating collar that lets you tilt the umbrella into place.